 From rod length and test curves, stalking to surface fishing, I’ve included a good mix of some of the best carp rods around.

 Firstly, are you looking to upgrade your existing rods, or are you new to carp fishing?

 Maybe you’ve had a few years away from fishing, and now want to get back into it?

-This is important when playing a big carp, as the weight is distributed throughout the rod length.
+When you’re a playing a big wary carp, the weight is distributed through the length

 The guides are made from stainless steel with quality ceramic LS rings making casting and retrieving smooth with very little friction.

 Apart from the smaller 10 foot model, each rod is fitted with a 50mm butt guide whom most carp anglers prefer.